civiform/docs/docs/governance-and-management/governance/governance-processes.md

 During the CiviForm engineering weekly meeting on Mondays, we review the issues with the **Ready for TDD** label and assign an author, approvers and reviewers.
 If an urgent issue arises that does require a TDD and we cannot wait until the next weekly meeting, assignment may be done during the week, either in a daily status meeting or by discussing in the [engineering slack channel](https://civiform.slack.com/archives/C01QKN2UNMA).

-Three approvals are required to move forward with a design.
+Two approvals are required to move forward with a design.
 At least one member of the Stewarding Organization should be assigned.
 From there, please assign available contributors who have domain expertise relevant to the issue.

 Stewarding Organization members who are not also approvers and any available and interested contributor may be a reviewer on the document.
 Approval of reviewers is not required, however the design will benefit from constructive and critical feedback.
+To that end, aim for a sum total of five reviewers when possible, including approvers.

 #### Working with the Doc